Birthdate: Sunday, December 4th, 1921

 overweight.
 She is 58 here.

-While not a hermit, Deanna's reluctance to embrace her Hollywood past meant that when she passed away in the Spring of 2013, it was a good 10 days before the news broke.
+While not a hermit, Deanna's reluctance to embrace her Hollywood past meant that when she passed away on April 17th, 2013, it was a couple of weeks before the news broke.
 A newsletter published on April 30th by the Deanna Durbin Society reported that she had died "in the past few days".
-There were no other details, and the exact date and cause of death remain unconfirmed to this day.
+There were no other details at the time, but it is known that she died from natural causes, aged 91.

 Let's end with footage from the one film of hers Deanna was pleased with, 1944's Christmas Holiday.
 Here she is singing Spring Will Be a Little Late This Year...